mqu/viessmann-mqtt/README.md

 * all parameters are centralised in etc/viessmann-mqtt.yaml ;
 * if you plan to commit some change, you may copy this file to $HOME/.config to avoid publish your private passords.
+* this application can be installed in your HOME directory or any place under your drive : it will try to work and locate scripts and libraries.

 ## architecture